boyugou/Online-Mind2Web-Clean/README.md

 To ensure fair comparisons, we will aim to keep the updated tasks on the same websites as before and with a similar reference length.
 Additionally, once agent performance saturates on Online-Mind2Web, we will also revise simple tasks to preserve its long-term value.

-## Automatic Evaluator via LLM-as-a-Judge
+## Automatic Evaluator via LLM-as-a-Judge (WebJudge)
-To enhance the reliability and scalability of the evaluation process in online environments, We propose a more reliable automatic evaluation method, which consists of three parts.
+To enhance the reliability and scalability of the evaluation process in online environments, We propose a more reliable automatic evaluation method called **WebJudge**, which consists of three parts.
 (1) Key Point Identification: The model is prompted to identify several key points necessary for completing the task, based on the given instruction and task description.
 (2) Key Screenshot Identification: Important screenshots are selected from the agent’s trajectory to retain relevant visual evidence while discarding uninformative frames.
 (3) Outcome Judgment: Output the judgement result based on the task description, key points, key screenshots, and the action history.
 Our method preserves critical intermediate screenshots while mitigating the token overload issue.

 <p align="center">
   <img src="./images/WebJudge.jpg" width="100%" alt="pipeline">